 - Treating and monitoring diseases and conditions that can contribute to heart problems, including high blood pressure, high cholesterol and diabetes.

 - Controlling or stopping an arrhythmia (abnormal heart rhythm) that may trigger ventricle fibrillation (VF).

-A number of treatment options are available, including:
+A number of treatment options are focussed on reducing risk of cardiac arrest, including: